Sage-Bionetworks/Genie/README.md

 2. Rebuild the AMI above, specify the size of the image and put whatever you want in the instance that you would want to bind

-## Adding GENIE sites
+## Adding VEO-IBD sites

-1. Invite users to GENIE participant Team
+1. Invite users to VEO-IBD participant Team
 2. Creates CENTER (input/staging) folder (Set up ACLs)
 3. Update Center Mapping table https://www.synapse.org/#!Synapse:syn10061452/tables/
 4. Add center to distribution tables: https://www.synapse.org/#!Synapse:syn10627220/tables/, https://www.synapse.org/#!Synapse:syn7268822/tables/
-3. Add users to their GENIE folder
+3. Add users to their VEO-IBD folder